Blepharoplasty in Austin, TX, With Dr. Yula Indeyeva

 Although there are no restrictions, we typically recommend a bland diet in the first 24 hours after surgery to minimize risk of anesthesia-related nausea.

 Yes.
-Patients who have extreme amounts of overhanging tissues producing hooding of the upper eyelid may have visual impairment, which can be improved in surgery.
+Patients who have extreme amounts of overhanging upper eyelid skin may have obstructed vision as a result.
 In addition, extreme laxity of the lower eyelid may cause it to pull away from the eye, causing chronic tearing and dry eye.
-This condition can also be improved with lower lid tightening surgery.
+Blepharoplasty surgery can improve these conditions.

 We typically prescribe post-operative antibiotics, pain medication, and stool softners, and anti-nausea medications as part of your post-operative course, but specific medications vary from patient to patient.